dscrobonia/hawaiin-shirt-store/README.md

-# Hawaiian Shirt Store
+# Leif's Hawaiian Shirt Store

-Buy some shirts!
+This is an intentionally poorly written and vulnerable application designed to be used for security training.
+Also to highlight Leif's passion for quality Hawaiians.